USA

 Access, Parking Solitude

-The ski resort of Solitude in the state of Utah is situated south east of Salt Lake City in the Wasatch Mountains.
-The ski resort is just 40 minutes or so from Salt Lake City.
-The journey takes you over a mountain road through Big Cottonwood Canyon.
+The Solitude ski resort in the state of Utah is located southeast of Salt Lake City in the Wasatch Mountains.
+It takes only about 40 minutes to reach the ski area from Salt Lake City.
+The drive follows a mountain road through Big Cottonwood Canyon.

-Administrative directives apply for winter driving conditions (UDOT Traction Law: rules for snow chains, winter tyres and/or four-wheel drive).
-The road can be closed at times due to avalanche risk.
+During winter conditions, administrative regulations come into effect (UDOT Traction Law: rules for snow chains, winter tires, and/or all-wheel drive).
+The road may be temporarily closed due to avalanche danger.

-Car parks for day visitors are located near the Moonbeam Base Area.
-Depending on the day of the week and the season, as well as the number of people in the car, parking is either free or different charges apply.
-Visitors staying overnight in Solitude village get on at the Apex Express.
-There is another car park here.
+Day guest parking is available at the Moonbeam Base Area valley station.
+Depending on the day of the week, the season, and the number of people in the car, parking is either free or subject to various fees.
+Overnight guests in Solitude Village board at the Apex Express.
+There is another parking lot here.

 Moonbeam Express (Solitude)